lord-executor/kirby-json-api/README.md

 # Introduction
-The Kirby JSON API plugin is a fairly simple layer on top of the existing Kirby infrastructure that provides a (read-only) JSON API to access the content tree from JavaScript and other external clients.
+The Kirby JSON API plugin is a fairly simple layer on top of the existing Kirby infrastructure that provides a language-aware (read-only) JSON API to access the content tree from JavaScript and other external clients.
 It also provides some basic functionality for developers to easily add their own JSON-based APIs.

 ## Built-in API
 > **Note**: The built-in API is disabled by default and has to be enabled first in the Kirby configuration as described below.